JeffersonLab/HydraUsersGuide/developers/database/tables.md

 Used by:

 ## Super Groups
-Used for: Advanced image filtering
+Used for: Advanced image filtering.
+This table allows for a group to contain another group.
+An application of this would be defining a set of images belonging to a specific run period as one group, and then having a sub-group of images related to calorimeters or tracking detectors.

 Used by:

 ## Training Report Elements
-Used for:
+Used for:  Used to store the individual plots included in each training report.

 Used by:

 ## Training Report Responses
-Used for:
+Used for:  Stores the results of all the responses for every training report.

 Used by:

 ## Training Reports
-Used for:
+Used for: After a model has been trained, the model analysis script will generate a training report page that is automatically emailed to the relevant detector experts.
+It contains image cards where the expert can adjust the labels on the images that the model has misclassified.

-Used by:
+Used by:  Training Reports

 ## User Roles
 Used for: